 American Wealth Management Background

-Founded in 1994, American Wealth Management has been in business for 25 years.
+Founded in 1994, American Wealth Management has been in business for over 25 years.
 Current president Jerry Borzello established the firm and remains the principal owner to this day.
 Borzello has around 30 years of experience in financial services and investing.
 The firm also has secondary branches in Palm Harbor, Florida; Petaluma, California; Biloxi, Mississippi; Tacoma, Washington; Casper, Wyoming; and Corinth, Mississippi.

 For the most part, American Wealth Management adheres to a minimum opening account size of $100,000.
-Depending on your circumstances, though, the firm may shift this requirement.
+Depending on your circumstances, though, the firm may negotiate this requirement.